Green technologies and home improvements are becoming more accessible than ever before.

 Green loans have also become popular with the recent trend to make buildings more climate-resilient and environmentally-friendly.

 Homeowners and business owners who want to make their buildings more energy-efficient and less polluting can easily take out green loans to finance improvements.
+A “green mortgage” or “energy efficient mortgage” is a type of loan for real estate development or renovations.
+A borrower must show that their sustainable projects meet the green covenants outlined in the agreement.
+For those with green buildings, this may be a great green finance option to help meet sustainable development goals.
 Solar electric system installations, geothermal heating systems, hurricane proof windows, double glazing, LED lighting, and eco-friendly landscaping are all investments that are eligible for green loans.

 Environmental sustainability projects